HCL-TECH-SOFTWARE/ounce-maven-plugin/README.md

       Command line variable: -Dounce.includeTraceSuspect
       Example: -Dounce.includeTraceSuspect=true
       Expression: ${ounce.includeTraceSuspect}

+	 includeHowToFix
+	   Include How To Fix information in the report for remediation of findings.(AppScan Source version 10.0.5 and above) Command line variable: -Dounce.includeHowToFix
+      Example: -Dounce.includeHowToFix=true
+      Expression: ${ounce.includeHowToFix}

     installDir
       The location of the Ounce client installation directory if the Ounce client is not on the path.